Discover local Swiss foods from the canton of Neuchâtel at the Hotel Palafitte.

 Europe’s only hotel built on stilts

-In the French-speaking city of Neuchâtel, Switzerland, you can find the only hotel in Europe built on stilts.
-The five-star Hotel Palafitte is situated on the shores of Lac de Neuchâtel, the biggest lake contained entirely within Switzerland.
+In the French-speaking city of Neuchâtel, Switzerland, you can find the only hotel in Europe built on stilts at the Hotel Palafitte.
+This five-star hotel sits on the shores of Lac de Neuchâtel, the biggest lake contained entirely within Switzerland.
 Its restaurant, La Table de Palafitte, underwent a complete renovation in recent years.
-With an emphasis on local market produce and regional food products, I gladly accepted an invitation to dine at this restaurant, which has earned 14 out of 20 points from Gault & Millau.
+Given its emphasis on local and seasonal products, I gladly accepted an invitation to dine at this restaurant, which has earned 14 out of 20 points from Gault & Millau.

 Le Bar at the Hotel Palafitte

 The bar has indoor and outdoor seating.
 You can order from the bar menu starting from 11:30 a.m. until 10:30 p.m.
 On the menu, you’ll find dishes that also highlight regional products.
-These include dishes like the Bleuchâtel burger, made with a local blue cheese (CHF 36), or a sandwich wrap made with féra fumée, a smoked lake fish (CHF 28).
+These include dishes such as the Bleuchâtel burger, made with a local blue cheese (CHF 36).
+You will also find a sandwich wrap made with féra fumée, a smoked lake fish (CHF 28).

 La Terrasse at the Hotel Palafitte

-For our wine, my husband and I selected a glass of 2014 Libertin, a mixture of Cabernet Sauvignon and Merlot from Vins Keller, and a glass of 2015 Pinot Gris from Château d’Auvernier, respectively.
-I am not usually a fan of Swiss red wines, nor am I a wine connoisseur, but we both liked the Libertin.
-I also enjoyed my glass of Pinot Gris, which earned a Selection Or (gold selection) from the canton of Neuchâtel in 2016.
-We each stuck to one glass of wine throughout our meal.
+To accompany my meal, I had a glass of of 2015 Pinot Gris from Château d’Auvernier.
+It had earned a Selection Or (gold selection) from the canton of Neuchâtel in 2016.
 The restaurant also has a special offer of three wines from the region for CHF 29.

 Almost immediately, our server brought us a delightful amuse-bouche.
 We kicked off our meal with non-alcoholic shots of a lightly sweet watermelon purée.
 Alongside them, we received a savory biscuit topped with whipped goat cheese.
 I found it a nice combination for a warm summer evening outside.

 For my first course, I selected the tarte tatin.
-This dish layered fresh tomatoes with (more) goat cheese and jambon de Vaumarcus (CHF 24).
-Surrounded by arugula and a basil vinaigrette, the toasted bread had a slightly sweet taste that paired well with the savory ham and cheese.
-The special Spanish-style raw ham comes from the Swiss village of Vaumarcus.
+This dish layered fresh tomatoes with goat cheese and jambon de Vaumarcus (CHF 24).
+Surrounded by arugula and a basil vinaigrette, the toasted bread had a slightly sweet taste.
+It paired well with the savory ham and cheese.
+The special Spanish-style raw ham comes from Les Frères Alcala.
 You can often find it at Aux Gourmets in Neuchâtel.
 I loved this dish.
 It was fresh and colorful, and I would definitely order it again!

-To finish up this exceptional dinner, I ordered a smooth and creamy dessert laced with absinthe and topped with a delicate cylinder of shaved chocolate (CHF 12).
+To conclude our dinner, I ordered a smooth and creamy dessert laced with absinthe and topped with a cylinder of shaved chocolate (CHF 12).
 It had a light green hue, as this highly alcoholic beverage is nicknamed la fée verte (the green fairy).
-While the dessert was delicious, I thought it could have had an even stronger kick of the absinthe flavor (my husband thought it was perfect, however).
+While the dessert was delicious, I thought it could have used more absinthe (my husband thought it was perfect, however).

 Excellent food and great service